Gas heating vs oil vs electric heating: which option is right for you?

 - Although some rural homes may not be on the gas mains supply (so are unable to use gas central heating), most homes can connect to the electricity grid.

-- Installing an electric system is usually cheaper than gas.
-Although underfloor heating can cost a lot more.
+- Installing an electric system is usually less costly than gas.
+Although underfloor heating can cost a lot.

-- Very little maintenance is needed for an electric system, which means you don’t have to worry about annual servicing.
+- Very little maintenance is needed for an electric system, which means you don’t have to worry as much about annual servicing.

 - Increasingly, electricity is being generated from renewable, sustainable sources, which is great news for the environment.
 This makes electricity the most eco-friendly of the 3 fuels we’re comparing here.
 At OVO, we supply 100% renewable electricity3 as standard, from a range of renewable sources such as wind, solar, and hydro.

 - Energy plans like Economy 7 and Economy 10 could help you pay less for your electricity – though this depends how and when you use it.